 Firing up the barbecue for one last blast this summer?
-Max Waldron, our in-cabin chef at the Forest of Dean shares his top tips and techniques to make it a meal to remember.
+Max Waldron, our in-cabin chef at Forest of Dean shares his top tips and techniques to make it a meal to remember.
 We won’t let the summer go without a fight, so get those coals glowing and learn the secrets to perfect chicken drumsticks, mouth-watering marinades and why yoghurt is good for the barbecue.

 How to barbecue chicken drumsticks